Asynchronous execution inside for loops (Golang and Nodejs)

 1 + 2 = 3

-are passed as arguments(function asynchronous(i, j) { setTimeout(() => { console.log(i+" + "+j+" = "+(i+j)); }, 0) })(i, j)
+- By wrapping setTimeout within a function to which the variables iandjare passed as arguments(function asynchronous(i, j) { setTimeout(() => { console.log(i+" + "+j+" = "+(i+j)); }, 0) })(i, j)

-which creates block scoped variablesfor(let i=1; i<3; i++) { for(let j=1; j<3; j++) { setTimeout(() => { console.log(i+" + "+j+" = "+(i+j)); }, 0) } }
+- By using letto declare the variablesiandjwhich creates block scoped variablesfor(let i=1; i<3; i++) { for(let j=1; j<3; j++) { setTimeout(() => { console.log(i+" + "+j+" = "+(i+j)); }, 0) } }